ck496/audit-trail/README.md

 You can find all the

 - `network/`: contains the scripts, binaries needed to bring up the Fabric Network
-- `chaincode-go/`: contains Goglang based smart contracts for audits and user management.
-Also contains Docker files for chaincode deployment
+- `chaincode-go/`: contains GO based smart contracts and chaincode + Docker files for chaincode deployment

 ### The Network